NoelDeMartin/cypress-solid/README.md

 ## Configuration

-In order to customize the plugin's behaviour, you can pass some configuration options to the `setupSolidNodeEvents` call:
+In order to customize the plugin's behaviour, you can pass some configuration options to the `setupSolidNodeEvents` method:

 ```ts
 import { defineConfig } from 'cypress';